susil-sethy/fabzero/readme.md

 First Designing the circuit in KiCAD
- Then by pressing the icon Assign PCB footprints to schematic symbols (Adjucent to symbol NET) Select Preferences
+ Then by pressing the icon Assign PCB footprints to schematic symbols (Adjucent to symbol NET)

+ Select Preferences

  Manage Footprint Libraries

  Project specific Libraries

+ Select Folder where the file is present

+ then OK

+The desired file should be listed in the bottom